 Major Egyptian deities like Isis, Horus, Amun, Bastet, and Anubis were worshiped across the land of Egypt.
-That was in sharp contrast to the minor Egyptian deities whose worship was confined to a particular region or district.
+That was in sharp contrast to minor Egyptian deities whose worship was confined to a particular region or district.
 In some cases, those minor deities were solely associated with a particular religious ritual or ceremony.

 The Ennead is just one of the numerous groupings of ancient Egyptian gods.
-There are other groupings like the one from the city of Memphis, where priests of Ptah consider the god Ptah to be superior to Atum.
+There are other groupings like the one from the city of Memphis, where Priests of Ptah consider the god Ptah to be superior to Atum.
 There is also the grouping of primordial Egyptian deities known as the Ogdoad.

-Another point worth noting is the fact that ancient Egyptians were comfortable with have variations and different schools of religious thought when it came to explaining the creation of the universe.
+Another point worth noting is the fact that ancient Egyptians were comfortable with having variations and different schools of religious thought when it came to explaining the creation of the universe.
 The two major theological thoughts that existed were the Memphite Creation Story and the Theban Creation story.

-Often times, when a ruling dynasty assumed the reins of power, it tried to promote in a biased manner a particular theological thought.
+Often times, when a dynasty assumed the reins of power, it tried to promote in a biased manner a particular theological thought.
 This was evident when Theban rulers began (beginning around the Middle Kingdom era) to dominate the entire Egyptian landscape.
 With that came the elevation of many Theban deities to national prominence, particularly Amun (or Amun-Re).